 Map reproduced with the permission of the National Library of Scotland.

 Gladys first shows up in newspaper reports in 1925 age 18 after meeting with a serious accident whilst cleaning windows at 13 St. Paul’s Road in Clifton where she was working as a maid.
 She severed an artery in her right arm and was sent to the Royal Infirmary.
-Two years later her brother James was in the papers after colliding with a motor-car whilst cycling along Victoria Street, Bristol and sent to the General Hospital suffering with shock.
+Two years later her brother James was in the papers after colliding with a motor car whilst cycling along Victoria Street, Bristol and sent to the General Hospital suffering from shock.

 Newspaper articles reproduced with the permission of the British Newspaper Archive and The British Library Board

 In 1927, Gladys (age 19) was bound over for 1 year after attempting to obtain an evening gown by false pretences.
 During her trial, two more instances of similar crimes came to light, where Gladys had taken letters to shopkeepers requesting items on approval from the Mothers Superior at Arno’s Vale and Dighton Street Convents.
 In her defence, Gladys admitted to writing the letter in question, but only to “annoy the mother superior”.
 Gladys had been previously charged with theft and sent to Arno’s Vale Convent for two years, which took in girls aged 12-15 for up to five years.
 The last article recorded how her father was out of work and her mother worked hard to make ends meet.
 Gladys wanted to move abroad but had so far been unable to make enough money.
 She also had the offer of a situation in Weymouth, but don’t know if she ever took it up.

 Both Gladys and her brother James were in trouble with the law by the time they were teenagers, although James is the only one I have found official criminal proceedings for:

 - 13 Aug 1926 – Age: 14; Stealing a bicycle; Birched